zpelgrims/lentil/www/readme.md

 	- [x] Year: from min to max
 	- [x] Focal length: from min to max
 	- [x] Allow for multiple filter queries at once
+	- [ ] Remember the filter options when the page reloads

 - [x] Payment model